cmongis/imagejfx/README.md

 ## Getting started

-Just run **start-ijfx.jar** and it should download the last version of ImageJ FX and run automatically

-## Developing Plugins for ImageJFX

-Developing plugins for ImageJFX is the same as developing plugins for ImageJ2.
-However, a little tutorial for developing plugins using ImageJFX will be soon proposed.
+For now, please refer to the [Getting started](./GETTING_STARTED.md) document.

 ## Developer

-If you would like to help develop ImageJ FX or get to know more about the software architecture, please refer to the [developer manual](./DEVELOPER).
+If you would like to help developing ImageJ FX or get to know more about the software architecture, please refer to the [developer manual](./DEVELOPER.md).

+You can also check the [roadmap on the official website](http://www.imagejfx.net/doc/roadmap/).

 ## Contributor

-If you would like to create plugins for ImageJ using ImageJFX, I wrote a little tutorial covering from the installation of your environment to plugin design.
+A tutorial explaning how to develop plugins for ImageJ using ImageJFX will be soon proposed.

 ## License
 ImageJ FX is a user interface running on top of ImageJ and written in Java using the JavaFX technology.